 Stefan Bernhard started his chemistry career as a laboratory technician with Chocolat Tobler, which was followed by a degree in chemical engineering from the Ingenieurschule Burgdorf.
 Further endeavours, under Prof. Peter Belser at the Université de Fribourg, were rewarded with a diploma and a PhD in chemistry.
 These primarily synthetic studies were complemented by a laser spectroscopy project at Los Alamos National Laboratory with Dr Jon Schoonover and time in the Abruña group at Cornell University focused on electrochemistry.
 Stefan Bernhard’s faculty appointment at Princeton University explored luminescent metal complexes for optoelectronic and solar conversion applications.
 He moved to Carnegie Mellon University in July 2009 where he was just promoted to the rank of Professor.

-Karen Clay is an Associated Professor of Economics and Public Policy in the H. John Heinz III College at Carnegie Mellon University.
+Karen Clay is a Professor of Economics and Public Policy in the H. John Heinz III College at Carnegie Mellon University.
 Her recent research addresses: energy transitions; climate change; the health effects of pollution including lead in drinking water, airborne particulate pollution, airborne lead pollution, and the interaction of pollution and infectious disease; and the health and productivity effects of environmental regulation.
 Dr. Clay is a member of the National Bureau of Economic Research and the Scott Institute at Carnegie Mellon.
 She holds a BA from University of Virginia (1988), where she majored in economics and mathematics, and a Ph.D. in economics from Stanford University (1994).

-Dr. Jared Cohon is the former President of Carnegie Mellon University and Director of the Scott Institute for Energy Innovation.
+Dr. Jared Cohon is the former President of Carnegie Mellon University and former Director of the Scott Institute for Energy Innovation.
 He is a University Professor in the Department of Civil and Environmental Engineering and the Department of Engineering and Public Policy at the university and serves on the boards of several companies and nonprofit organizations.
 He is the Co-chair of the Commission to Review and Evaluate the National Energy Laboratories.

 After becoming president of Carnegie Mellon University in 1997, Jared L. Cohon guided all of the university’s global expansion efforts, and successfully led the university on a variety of fronts, including diversity, technology, international education, and economic development in southwest Pennsylvania.